caspereijkens/portfolio-yuanyuanzhou/README.md

 ## TODO
 - Improve this readme
 - Fix hovering on touch screen
-- Patching Visual requires an image
 - Uploading images on macbook does not Workflow
-- Text is turned lower case.
 - Text (title etc) is confusing